Xeverous/filter_spirit/README.md

 Core features:

-- static typing safety
-- generation-time error checking
+- **Generation-time error checking**.
+FS has own parser and compiler that performs semantic analysis - it is not a blind text-copy-paste script.
-- language elements dedicated to elimination of code duplication:
+- **Language features dedicated to elimination of filter code duplication**:
-  - ability to define constants: `const red = RGB(255, 0, 0)`
+  - **named constants**: `const red = RGB(255, 0, 0)`
+  - **named style groups**: `x = { SetFontSize 42 SetTextColor black }`
-  - statements work top-down like in regular filters but they can be nested to inherit conditions and override actions
+  - **nesting of filter blocks** to inherit conditions and override actions
-- dynamic rules: `BaseType $divination(10, 100)` pulls data from API to list div cards worth 10-100c at generation time, refresh whenever you want - your filter is always up-to-date with market prices
+- **querying item prices**: `BaseType $divination(10, 100)` pulls data from API to list div cards worth 10-100c at generation time.
+Refresh whenever you want - your filter is always up-to-date with market prices.

+Planned features:

-- support for filter variants (eg color-blind, strict, uber-strict, Animate Weapon support etc) - generate multiple filters with different flavours from a single source file
+- Support for filter variants (eg color-blind, strict, uber-strict, Animate Weapon support etc) - generate multiple filters with different flavours from a single source file.

-There are 2 intended usage scenarios:

-- Someone writes a filter using Filer Spirit templates and publishes generated variants that are ready to be immediately loaded by the game client.
-- Someone writes a filter template and shares it to other people who have downloaded Filter Spirit - they can:
-  - (re)generate actual filter any time, making it always up to date with market prices
-  - edit the config to tweak generated variants
-  - edit the source to change styles (eg colors, sounds)
-  - edit the source to change filter structure
+- Filter debugger & loot preview: something similar to https://bschug.github.io/poedit/poedit.html allowing to find matching blocks and preview randomly generated loot from specific game encounters.
+- User-defined highlight for Notepad++ for FS syntax.
+- Live edit mode - see generared code as you write.

 ## example code

 There is a full example filter template source in the repository although the syntax is a subject to change.

 ```
-const color_white  = RGB(255, 255, 255, 255)
+color_white  = RGB(255, 255, 255, 255)
-const color_hammer = RGB(162,  85,   0) # (default opacity)
+color_hammer = RGB(162,  85,   0) # (default opacity)

 BaseType ["Gavel", "Stone Hammer", "Rock Breaker"] {
 	SetTextColor color_white